Translate English Video into German | Fast, Accurate AI

 Can I edit German subtitles or adjust the timing before exporting?

 Absolutely.
-You can revise grammar, adjust phrasing, refine timing, and customise subtitle appearance before downloading your final MP4, SRT, or VTT.
-This ensures your German subtitles match your brand style and remain clear across all platforms
+You can revise grammar, adjust phrasing, refine timing, and customise subtitle appearance before downloading your final MP4, SRT, or VTT file.
+This ensures your German subtitles match your brand style and remain clear across all platforms.

 No. Only the audio and subtitle layers are updated.
-Your exported video stays in the same resolution you uploaded, ensuring clarity for German audiences on YouTube, training programmes, or embedded website players.
+Your exported video remains in the same resolution that you uploaded, ensuring clear viewing for German audiences on YouTube, training platforms, or embedded website players.

 Are multiple German voices available for dubbing?